sungchang79/Alimtalk/en/friendtalk-console-guide.md

 ### Register, Delete, and Search Images

-Images for Friendtalk can be registered or deleted.
+Images for FriendTalk can be registered or deleted.

 ![friendtalk_03_201812.png](https://static.toastoven.net/prod_alimtalk/friendtalk_03_201812.png)